-(12) Installed outdoor lighting fixtures that do not comply with provisions of this section on [insert the effective date of this Ordinance], provided they are brought into compliance with this section when they become unrepairable.
+(12) Installed outdoor lighting fixtures that do not comply with provisions of this section on January 1, 2025, provided they are brought into compliance with this section when they become unrepairable.

 Review for compliance with the standards of this section shall occur during review of applications for a special exception permit (see Sec.
 25-2.4.4), site plan (major or minor) (see Sec.
 25-2.4.5), or building permit (see Sec.
 25-2.4.7), as appropriate.